linux4sam/mpio/docs/index.rst

 License
 -------

-Microchip I/O is released under the terms of the `Apache 2 License`_.
+Microchip Peripheral I/O is released under the terms of the `Apache 2 License`_.

 Parts of the code originally provided under other licenses are noted in those source files, including the `MIT License`_.